pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 Next steps
 ==========

+* To continue this tutorial, please read :doc:`Part 3 </topics/tutorial/part3>`.
-* For more information about event-sourced aggregates, please read the :doc:`the domain module documentation </topics/domain>`.
+* For more information about event-sourced aggregates, please read the :doc:`domain module documentation </topics/domain>`.
-* For more information about event-sourced applications, please read :doc:`Part 3 </topics/tutorial/part3>` of this tutorial.
+* See also the :ref:`Example aggregates`.